 Graduate Internship Program

-Ponessa Behavioral Health has a formal internship program for graduate students in psychology, marriage and family therapy, and social work.
-There are also opportunities for postdoctoral students.
+Ponessa Behavioral Health has a formal internship program for graduate students in psychology, counseling, and social work.
 These internships have rolling admission and are tailored to individual and corporate needs.
 Currently, the internship program is not APA or APPIC approved.
 Master’s level interns are not paid and do not receive stipends.

 “Theory into Practice”